Obesity strains the brain, impairs nutritional response and interferes with eating habits - ExBulletin

 The researchers suggest that glucose and lipids differentially affect brain regions involved in regulating feeding behavior via post-ingestion signaling, suggesting that impairment of post-ingestion nutrient signaling is pathological.
 It supports the hypothesis that it may contribute to unhealthy eating behavior, overeating and obesity.
 The persistence of these changes after dietary weight loss may contribute to the high rate of weight regain after dietary intervention.
 “The lack of reversibility after significant weight loss suggests that the higher rate of weight regain after successful weight loss is partly explained by continued resistance to post-feeding nutritional signals.” researchers write.

 write on accessories news and viewsDr.
 Mary Elizabeth Boe and Dr. Alexandra G. Diferiantonio of the Flanlin Biomedical Institute at VTC in Roanoke said that the reported study investigated the effects after ingesting carbohydrates and lipids alone, and that more to produce post-ingestion effects of A full understanding of gut-brain signaling will require future studies to investigate post-ingestion effects of protein.
-Nevertheless, the researchers write: “Given that weight regain after behavioral weight loss is ubiquitous, this study is a good starting point for future research exploring how signaling in the gut-brain axis influences weight loss maintenance and weight regain.”
-It also provides a fertile basis for the differential nutrient-induced responses in responders and non-responders to clinical weight loss treatments is an important research tool. ”
+Nevertheless, the researchers write: “Given that weight regain after behavioral weight loss is ubiquitous, this study is an interesting prospect for exploring how signaling in the gut-brain axis influences weight loss maintenance and weight regain.”
+It also provides a fertile ground for research …whether weight differences after ingestion.
+Differences in nutrient-induced responses between responders and non-responders to clinical weight loss treatments are important studies.
+It’s a means. ”

 |